Silverback Server

 Groups

 The following groups are required.
-The Silverback Mobile Device Manager groups contains either the Active Directory Computer Object of the Silverback or Cloud Connector Server.
+The Silverback Mobile Device Manager group contains either the Active Directory Computer Object of the Silverback or Cloud Connector Server.
 The second Silverback Enterprise Device Management group contains the group Silverback Mobile Device Manager and consequently also the computer object of the Silverback or Cloud Connector server.

 Type Name Purpose Included

-Global Security Group Silverback Mobile Device Manager
+Global Security Group Silverback Mobile Device Manager Install Silverback Database with Windows Authentication

 Upgrade Silverback Database with Windows Authentication